What is stamp duty for buy-to-let properties?

 Who pays the stamp duty surcharge?

 The additional stamp duty is not limited to landlords and property investors.
-The surcharge applies to anyone purchasing an additional residential property.
-This means that buyers need to be aware of the rules to avoid unexpected costs.
+The surcharge applies to anyone purchasing an additional residential property, such as a second home or holiday home.

 Parents intending to buy homes for/with their children also need to consider the stamp duty surcharge if they are already homeowners.
 If the property is not solely in the child's name, the surcharge will apply.